Deep Inelastic Processes and the Equations of Motion: Summary

-Moreover a relation is found among $g_T$, the QS asymmetry and the Sivers asymmetry; in particular, both $g_T$ and the QS asymmetry are found to change sign according as to whether they are observed in SIDIS or in DY.
-Some doubts are cast, instead, on the predicted analogous change in the Sivers effect.
-We draw also some conclusions about the structure function $g_2(x)$, in particular against the BC and the ELT sum rules.
+Moreover a relation is found among $g_T$, the QS asymmetry and the Sivers asymmetry; in particular, both $g_T$ and the two asymmetries are found to change sign according as to whether they are observed in SIDIS or in DY.
+We draw also some conclusions about the structure function $g_2(x)$, in particular against the BC sum rule.

 Quark fragmentation involves "soft" interactions among final hadrons, but this does not imply a substantial difference with the distribution correlator.
 Rather, a caveat should be kept in mind for timelike photons, in DY and $e^+e^-$ annihilation, when $Q$ approaches the energy of a vector boson resonance, like the $\Upsilon$ or the $Z^0$.
 Since such a resonance interferes with the photon, one has to take into account its offshellness, quite different than $Q^2$.
-This situation deserves a separate treatment.
+A particular attention has to be paid also to the case when the active quark (or antiquark) comes from gluon annihilation, as occurs, for example, in DY from proton-proton collisions.
+This may give rise to T-odd Feynman-Cutkosky graphs, in which the (anti-)quark propagator is only slightly off-shell.
+These two situations deserve a separate treatment.

-As a conclusion, we stress that, although other authors already proposed, years ago, a decomposition of the hadronic tensor in terms of Feynman-Cutkosky graphs\cite{efp,ef2,et,lm}, our deduction, based on EOM, leads to strong constraints on the parameterization of the "soft" parts of the graphs.
+As a conclusion, we stress that, although other authors, like EFP, LT and Efremov and Teryaev (1984) already proposed, years ago, a decomposition of the hadronic tensor in terms of Feynman-Cutkosky graphs, our deduction, based on EOM, leads to strong constraints on the parameterization of the "soft" parts of the graphs.

 0.30in